mjdavy/toptastic-client/README.md

 CI has intentionally not been extended here.
 If a workflow file still exists in historical commits, prefer adding `[skip ci]` to any exceptional maintenance commit messages to avoid wasted runs.

+### Quick tip

+Accidental chore commits?
+Append `[skip ci]` to the commit subject to avoid triggering legacy workflows retained in forks.

 ---

 Thank you for using TopTastic.
 See you in `toptastic_videos` 👋